mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 ### Ignore "hot questions"

-As a programmer, StackOverflow often has valuable answers to software development roadblocks.
+StackOverflow often offers me valuable answers to software development roadblocks.
 The company unfortunately plays games to steal my focus and drag me deeper into their platform.
 Their sidebar is filled with distractions: "hot questions," blog posts, and job listings.
 The "hot questions" are especially pernicious because they're no doubt just displaying the questions most likely to attract clicks.

 The "hot questions" are never relevant to the problem I came to StackOverflow to solve, but if I'm on StackOverflow, chances are that I'm frustrated with a technical problem and easily tempted by distractions.